-Here’s a list of the different types of yoga And their benefits:
+Here’s a list of different types of yoga styles and their benefits:

 Hatha is a blanket term for the physical side of yoga.
 It’s more traditional in nature and is designed to balance opposing forces.
 The balance might come from physical and mental energy, strength and flexibility, or breath and the body.
 Choose it if you are a beginner or if you prefer a more gentle type of yoga.